yodertv/Reminders/doc/README.md

 - Let's get the footer size to change between pages.
 - Move text input filed to end of list until end of list is obscured.
 Then dock in the footer as it does now.
 Should fix Bug(#42).
 - Refactored file names to reflect the new use case of list instead of history.
 Eliminated one html file.
+- Check on angular version.
+Angular home page demos use 1.5.8.

 ### Version 0.5.1 (10.15.2016)
 - Using apple reminders as a model.
 Have merged TodoCtrl with ListCtrl.